sfirnhaber/RedditWebScraper/README.md

 # RedditWebScraper
 A python script that takes a subreddit name as an input, and downloads pictures that it can find from the top rated posts on that subreddit.
+Will not download images again if previously downloaded and put in the same location.

 Options: